 Solo Travel in Dubai

 Dubai is a fascinating destination to visit.
-If you are planning a trip to Dubai, below is our guide on solo travel Dubai including practical information such as what to do in Dubai alone, where to stay, which tour company to use and how to get around.
-Find out how to get from the airport, things to do in Dubai alone, and a suggested Dubai tour itinerary for a 5 day trip to Dubai.
+If you are planning a solo trip to Dubai, below is our guide on Dubai solo travel including things to do in Dubai alone, where to stay, which tour company to use and how to get around.
+Find out how to get from the airport and an itinerary for a Dubai solo female traveller.

-All companies included have been recommended by another solo traveller Dubai, and come with our Solo Female Friendly endorsement.
+All companies included have been recommended by solo travellers from our solo community and come with our Solo Female Friendly endorsement.
 Just choose the relevant section or read the full article for solo female travel Dubai.

-* Before you travel, check what paperwork or visas are required for Dubai.
+* Before you solo travel Dubai, check what paperwork or visas are required for Dubai.

 - About Dubai